 Best Buys are awarded to washing machines that impress us most in our tests.
-As of November 2019, a washing machine scoring more than 70% will be a Best Buy and comes with a firm recommendation, although you should still read our reviews for any weaknesses that might impact your buying decision.
+As of December 2021, a washing machine scoring more than 79% will be a Best Buy and comes with a firm recommendation.
 Meanwhile, washing machines that score less than 45% are Don’t Buys.

 The Which? overall score is a percentage.
 The score only takes into account the results of our tests and ignores price completely.
 This means that all washing machines are tested on exactly the same scale, so you can compare any washing machine at any price and know how it measures up against its rivals in key areas.
 All washing machines are tested in the same way, regardless of the manufacturers’ claims.

 A Which? overall score is made up of dozens of individual tests, from key factors such as overall cleaning, rinsing efficiency and ease of use, to energy and water use.
 Behind each of these ratings are dozens of measurements and checks.
 In the case of ease of use, we carry out more than 50 convenience assessments for each washing machine.

 The most important aspects of a washing machine’s performance, such as how well it cleans clothes, will more greatly impact its score than whether the instruction booklet is easy to understand or whether the drum is easy to load and unload.

 To keep things simple, the most important scores are shown as star ratings out of five on each washing machine’s Test Results page.
 This gives an easy-to-compare list of strengths and weaknesses, so you can quickly work out whether a washing machine is right for you.

 Below are the key testing categories and how we evaluate each one: